ietf-wg-cellar/matroska-specification/codec_specs.md

 ### Codec Name

-Each encoding supported for storage in Matroska MUST have a Codec Name.
-The Codec Name provides a readable label for the encoding.
+Each encoding supported for storage in Matroska MUST have a `Codec Name`.
+The `Codec Name` provides a readable label for the encoding.

 ### Description